POWER-KI/POWER-KI/README.md

 <h2>NOTE</h2>
-- OFF-LOAD:  moving a LIB from PWK CORE to WRAP.
+- °OFF-LOAD:  moving a LIB from PWK CORE to WRAP.